Please help us protect your stuff!

 Please be aware there could be times when our officers may not be able to check your home due to other community needs.

-Please download and complete this Vacation House Watch Form and drop-off, mail, email or fax it to the Police Department.
+This link will take you to the online form which you can submit directly to the Police Department.
 If necessary, you may contact the department at the non-emergency number 847-234-2601.
 Be prepared to give the following information:

 - Your name, address and telephone number